-Changing districts?
-Don't forget to transfer your sick leave

-If you change employers during your career, make sure to work with your previous employer right away to arrange the transfer of your accumulated unused sick leave to your new employer.
-We'll convert your unused sick leave to additional service credit when you retire, but we can only accept unused sick leave from employers you worked for during the last school year in which you earned creditable compensation.

-➤ To learn more about sick leave, see the Member Handbook at CalSTRS.com/publications.
+Don't forget: Transfer unused sick leave to your current employer When you retire, CalSTRS will convert your unused sick leave to additional service credit based on information provided by your employer.
+However, we can only accept unused sick leave from employers you worked for during the last school year in which you earned creditable compensation.
+If you change employers during your career, make sure to coordinate with your previous employer right away to arrange for the transfer of your accumulated unused sick leave to your new employer.
+And remember-if you cash out your accumulated sick leave, it is not creditable to CalSTRS. ➤ To learn more about sick leave, see the Member Handbook at CalSTRS.com/publications.

-Need help choosing a 403(b) plan?
+Looking for a 403(b) plan to roll over your funds?